December 3, 2025

-Overview: In the CUET English exam 2024, more than 10 questions from 50 were asked from the Grammar section.
+Overview: In the CUET English exam 2025 and 2024, more than 10 questions from 50 were asked from the Grammar section.
 As NTA keeps experimenting with the exam, you must thoroughly know the English grammar rules for CUET Language Test to answer all the questions correctly.

 Read below to learn the top English grammar rules for CUET language test and be a 100%iler.